A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Existing Surveys, Scope, and Search Strategy

-To select papers for this survey, we began by identifying the gold-standard benchmarks for the CAC task.
-We then conducted a comprehensive search on Google Scholar for papers that cited these benchmarks.
-To ensure the quality and reliability of the sources, we included only peer-reviewed published papers in our selection.
-We excluded non-peer-reviewed preprints from arXiv, except for those that offered freely available implementations that could guarantee the reproducibility of their results.
+\csname rev4round3\endcsname{To select papers for this survey, we conducted a comprehensive search on Google Scholar for works citing FSC-147, the gold-standard benchmark introduced together with the few-shot CAC formulation by Ranjan et al.~\cite{DBLP:conf/cvpr/RanjanSNH21} (as mentioned in Sec.~\ref{sec:introduction}).
+The search covered publications up to the end of 2024; the survey was completed in January 2025 before submission.
+Only peer-reviewed published papers were considered, excluding non-peer-reviewed preprints from arXiv unless they provided freely available implementations to ensure reproducibility.}